-- Support: Public Cloud customers have to be supported directly by Oracle, this is part of their agreement and means they cannot get the superior service and cost efficiencies of a third-party support provider like Support Revolution.
+- Support: Public Cloud customers have to be supported directly by Oracle.
+This is part of their agreement and means they cannot get the superior service and cost efficiencies of a third-party support provider like Support Revolution.

-Cost: Private wins for many
+Cost: Private wins (for most)

-This is because on a Public Cloud contract, you sign up for a fixed, quarterly fee, and you cannot increase or decrease your usage during that period.
-Customers on Public Cloud run the risk of not having enough capability, or, having and paying for far too much capacity.
-The terms of the contract also mean that customers are then stuck with what they’ve got, whether or not it suits their needs, until the next renewal date – a clear example of ‘Cloud lock-in’.
+This is because on a Public Cloud contract, you sign up for a fixed quarterly fee, and you cannot increase or decrease your usage during that period.
+Customers on Public Cloud run the risk of not having enough capability, or having (and paying for) far too much capacity.
+The terms of the contract also mean that customers are then stuck with what they’ve got, whether or not it suits their needs, until the next renewal date – a clear example of ‘Cloud lock-in.’

-Also, as we previously mentioned, Public Cloud customers have to use Oracle for support, whereas Private Cloud customers can use a third-party support provider to cut their support costs in half.
+Also, as we previously mentioned, Public Cloud customers have to use Oracle for support.
+Whereas Private Cloud customers can use a third-party support provider to cut their support costs in half.

-How to escape your Oracle Public Cloud
+How to escape Oracle Public Cloud

 We’ve already been successful in helping many of our customers escape an Oracle Public Cloud contract.

-Leaving a Public Cloud
+Leaving Public Cloud

-While escaping a Public Cloud contract may sound impossible, or perhaps just very complicated, it can be done.
-In short, it’s a matter of moving from Oracle’s Public Cloud, to another, Private Cloud (on Oracle or elsewhere).
-It’s a ‘lift-and-shift’ from one environment, to another.
+While escaping a Public Cloud contract may sound impossible (or perhaps just very complicated), it can be done.
+In short, it’s a matter of moving from Oracle’s Public Cloud to another Private Cloud (on Oracle or elsewhere).
+It’s a ‘lift and shift’ from one environment to another.

-Support Revolution provide a tailor-made service to suit our needs, which our previous supplier was unable to deliver.
-We have been particularly impressed with how responsive Support Revolution are, the speed and quality of service delivery and, most importantly, the personal nature of their service.
-It makes a huge difference when your service provider really understands your needs and adapts their response to them.Martin Webster, Head of Applications, Arriva Plc
+“Support Revolution provides a tailormade service to suit our needs, which our previous supplier was unable to deliver.
+We have been particularly impressed with how responsive Support Revolution is, the speed and quality of service delivery and, most importantly, the personal nature of the service.
+It makes a huge difference when your service provider really understands your needs and adapts its response to them.”Martin Webster, Head of Applications at Arriva plc

-Arriva wanted something better, which is precisely what we gave them – and we can provide the same for you, too.
+Arriva wanted something better, which is precisely what we gave them – and we can provide the same for you too.